Ramsey problems for Berge hypergraphs: Small uniformity

 \

-\textbf{Case 2.} Every vertex is incident to a deep blue edge.
+\textbf{Case 2.} Every vertex is incident to a deep blue edge, or every vertex is incident to a deep red edge.
+We will assume every vertex is incident to a deep blue edge, the other case follows similarly, as we do not use $|V(T_1)|\ge |V(T_2)|$.
 Consider an arbitrary edge $uv$.
 If it is deep blue, it is contained in at least $n-2$ blue hyperedges.
-If not, then there are $u',v'$ such that $uu'$ and $vv'$ are deep blue.
-If $u'\neq v'$, then $uv$ is contained in at least two blue hyperedges: $\{u,u'v\}$ and $\{u,v,v'\}$.
+If not, then there are $u',v'$ such that $uu'$ and $vv'$ are deep blue by our assumption.
+Note that if $u'\neq v'$, then $uv$ is contained in at least two blue hyperedges: $\{u,u'v\}$ and $\{u,v,v'\}$.

 \textbf{Case 2.1.} Every vertex is incident to exactly one deep blue edge.
 Then we take a copy of $T_1$ in the shadow graph.
-Consider an arbitrary edge $uv$ of it.
-Every edge of that copy of $T_1$ is contained in at least two blue hyperedges, and then we can find a blue Berge-$T_1$ using Lemma \ref{philip2} (as $T_1$ is triangle-free), a contradiction.
+Every edge of that copy of $T_1$ is contained in at least two blue hyperedges, and then we can find a blue Berge-$T_1$ using Lemma \ref{philip2}, a contradiction.

-\textbf{Case 2.2.} There are two adjacent deep blue edges, we take a copy of $T_1$ in the shadow graph that contains them.
-As in Lemma \ref{philip} and Lemma \ref{philip2}, we consider the auxiliary bipartite graph $G$ with part $A$ consisting of the edges of that copy of $T_1$, and part $B$ consisting of the \emph{blue} hyperedges containing the edges in part $A$, where an element of $B$ is connected to an element of $A$ if it contains it.
-A matching covering $A$ would lead to a contradiction, thus there is a \textit{blocking set} $A'\subset A$ with $|N(A')|<|A|$ by Hall's condition.
+\textbf{Case 2.2.} There are two adjacent deep blue edges.
+We take a copy of $T_1$ in the shadow graph that contains them.
+Let $E_0$ be the set of edges of that copy of $T_1$.
+We consider $\Gamma_1(E_0)$, where color 1 is blue.
+A matching covering $A$ would lead to a contradiction, thus there is a set $A'\subset A$ with $|N(A')|<|A'|$ by Hall's theorem.
 We pick a minimal $A'$ with this property.
-Then $A'$ has to contain a vertex $a=uv$ of degree $1$ in $G$, otherwise the number of edges in $G$ between $A'$ and $N(A')$ is at least $2|A'|$ and at most $|N(A')|$, a contradiction.
+Then $A'$ has to contain a vertex $a=uv$ of degree $1$ in $\Gamma_1(E_0)$, otherwise the number of edges in $\Gamma_1(E_0)$ between $A'$ and $N(A')$ is at least $2|A'|$ and at most $2|N(A')|$ (since vertices of $B$ have degree at most 2), a contradiction.
 Thus $a\in A'$ is connected to only one vertex $b=uvw\in B$.
 If no other element of $A'$ is connected to $b$, then $A'\setminus \{a\}$ is a smaller blocking set, a contradiction.
 Thus another subedge, say $uw$ of the hyperedge is in $A'$.
 Recall that if $uv$ is contained in only one blue hyperedge $uvw$, then the deep blue edge incident to $u$ is $uw$, and the deep blue edge incident to $v$ is $vw$.
 Hence $uw$ is contained in $n-2$ blue hyperedges.
 This means $|N(A')|\ge n-2$, but as $A$ corresponds to a tree, we have $n-2 \le |N(A')|<|A'|\le |A|\le n-1$.
 This implies $A'=A$.
 But as the copy of $T_1$ we took contains two deep blue edges, we have $|N(A)|\ge 2n-5$, a contradiction.

 \